xuehuinet/mwc-wallet/doc/slatepack_data_format.md

 MWC has 'ProvableAddress' that include TOR or MQS address.
 For Slatepacks we will continue to use them.
 Only TOR address can be used because of encryption/decryption internals.
 ProvableAddress with MQS value can't be used for slatepacks.

+Please note, Address is applicable to encrypted slatepack only.

 ## Message Armor

 Grin Armor does binary to Base58 conversion and it works great for us.
-This part works as it is, no changes was made. https://docs.grin.mw/wiki/transactions/slatepack/#armor
+This part works as it is, the only change is header and footer. https://docs.grin.mw/wiki/transactions/slatepack/#armor

+For normal encrypted slatepack header/footer are: BEGINSLATEPACK / ENDSLATEPACK

+For not encrypted binary formatr slatepack header/footer are: BEGINSLATEBIN / ENDSLATEBIN

 ## Encryption/Decryption